jonifreeman/ajatusasana.fi/en/me.markdown

 I have experienced the transformative power of yoga in one form or another since 2003.

+I'm also blessed with clairvoyance and a strong connection with the spirit world, and hence use this energy of light and love in my classes and private sessions.

 The good news is that process of becoming creative and productive does not have to involve anguish or emotional anxiety.

 I used to be a University researcher but my long-lasting yoga lifestyle hobby was turning into a professional calling.